 Newfoundland has strong claims to being the longest serving colony in the British Empire.
-It could even claim to the be oldest colony if you are not counting Wales, Ireland and the Channel Islands.
-There is even evidence that Westcountry fishermen knew about Newfoundland and the rich fishing banks off of its coast before Columbus discovered the New World in 1492.
-It is just that the fishermen wanted to keep their commercial advantage to themselves.
+It could even claim to being the oldest colony if you are not counting Wales, Ireland and the Channel Islands.
 It was claimed for the English as long ago as 1497 by John Cabot working on behalf of the British Crown.

-It was reclaimed in 1583 by Sir Humphrey Gilbert.
+It was formally claimed again in 1583 by Sir Humphrey Gilbert.
 He intended it to be little more than a replenishing base for fishermen and hunters so there was no permanent population.
 Gilbert himself was lost at sea during his return voyage, thereby ending any more permanent plans for settlement.

 Yet another attempt at colonisation was attempted in 1610 by John Guy from Bristol.
 He arrived with with 39 other colonists for Cuper's Cove.
 The colony was not as profitable as had been hoped for by the investors but some settlers remained anyway forming the very earliest European population on the island.
 By 1620, the fishermen of England's West Country had excluded other nations from most of the east coast of Newfoundland, while fishermen from France dominated the island's south coast and Northern Peninsula.

 Newfoundland was a most loyal colony up until the twentieth century.
-The prime example of their loyalty was their sacrifices in the First World War where Newfoundland had the highest casualties rates per population for any of the participants.
+The prime example of their loyalty was their sacrifices in the First World War where Newfoundland had the highest casualty rate per population for any of the participants.